Shraddhak23/Coffee_Shop_Sales/README.md

 **PROBLEM STATEMENT**

 KPI's REQUIREMENT
-1.Total Sales Analysis
+1. Total Sales Analysis
 •	Calculate total sales for each respective month.
 •	Determine MoM increase or decrease in sales.
 •	Calculate difference in sales between the selected month and previous month.

-2.Total Order Analysis
+2. Total Order Analysis
 •	Calculate total orders for each respective month.
 •	Determine MoM increase or decrease in orders.
 •	Calculate difference in orders between the selected month and previous month.

-3.Total Quantity Sold Analysis
+3. Total Quantity Sold Analysis
 •	Calculate total quantity sold for each respective month.
 •	Determine MoM increase or decrease in total quantity.
 •	Calculate difference in total quantities between the selected month and previous month.